tmroyal/Live-MIDI-Scripter/README.md

 Max for Live is a fair "scripting" environment, but I wanted the ability to use text to express music.

-jit.gl.lua runs on the high priority queue in Max unlike the js object, which results in audible delays when used.
+jit.gl.lua is rumored to run on the high priority queue in Max unlike the js object.

 Node for Max has latency issues dealing with IPC.